Horizontal-org/fullstack-challenge/README.md

 - There is no need to deploy this.
 Creating a pull request with your implementation is enough.

 - There is no need to do a pagination/lazy load implementation for the search results.
-Showing the first hits is enough.
+Showing the first 25 results is enough.

 - If you aren't aable to complete it all on time, please write an explanation of what is missing and how would have done it